A voice-driven daily document

 Get SpeakWith

-SpeakWith runs on Mac and iOS.
+SpeakWith runs on Mac and iOS — it needs a Mac with Apple Silicon (M1 or later) running macOS 26 (Tahoe) or later, or an iPhone on iOS 26 or later.
 Download it, grant microphone access, and your first recording is a click away.